AlexanderKovac1750/VSDL-lite-scenario-editor/README.md

 The PWA can be accessed locally or remotely through public address.
 The PWA is by default running in browser, but can be installed by clicking Download/Editor(this).

-Most browsers require https to allow PWA to be installed, with http, the PWA can usually only be installed locally.
+Most browsers require https to allow PWA to be locally installed.
+With http, the PWA can usually only be installed on local host.
 For more solid deployment of PWA with https other plaftorms like vercel or vite can be used.

 ## Building PWA